zhaohanxiong/UoA_ABI/README.md

-# UoA_ABI
-Machine Learning &amp; Data Science Work Conducted Auckland Bioengineering Institute (Nov-2016 to Feb-2022)

-Projects Lead By Me:
+# Projects Lead By Me:

 •	Deep Learning for 2D-4D Medical Image Classification/Localization/Segmentation on the World's Largest Image Datasets